-The Bill has already begun its passage through the House of Commons and the UK Government has outlined its view that the Bill's provisions need to be in force by the time the EU transition period comes to an end on 31 December 2020.
+The Bill has passed through the House of Commons and has begun its passage through the Lords.
+The UK Government has outlined its view that the Bill's provisions need to be in force by the time the EU transition period comes to an end on 31 December 2020.